aizzi/aizzi.github.io/_tutorials/ghp-setup.md

 Start by creating the `_tutorials/index.md` file.
 This will be the starting page when someone reaches the `<username>.github.io/tutorials` url.

-Then, define the collection into the `_config.yml` file:
+Now we need to define the collection into the `_config.yml` file:

 ```
 # collections